tezos/tezos-mirror/docs/beta/baking_power.rst

 Non-staked tez owned by delegates and delegators are called **delegated tez**.
 They also contribute to the delegate's baking power, without being subject to slashing.
-However, delegated tez weigh half as much as staked tez for the purpose of computing the baking power.
+However, delegated tez weigh a third as much as staked tez for the purpose of computing the baking power.

 Delegated tez of an account